alex-pricope/simulator-challenge/README.md

 # Simulator challenge

 ## What was requested
-The challenge was to create a new website / application that will
+The challenge was to create a new website/application that will
 * Simulate the matches and results of a group of _4 teams_
 * A team has it's own _strength_.
 Re-running the simulation multiple times, we should observe stronger teams on top of the summary.
-  * This doesnt mean that the strong teams always win
+  * This doesn't mean that the strong teams always win
 * Players and other events are not required
 * The UI is not important
   * It would be good to show the _group statistics_ and _round statistics_